Apodasmia similis

 Apodasmia similis, also known as oioi or jointed wire rush, is a plant that is endemic to New Zealand.
 It is a coastal plant but is also found around peat bogs and hot springs.
 It flowers from October to December and bears fruit from December to March.
+The flower colour for this species is described as brown and red/pink.

 Importance

 Apodasmia similis, along with Empodisma minus, are the respective host plants of the two species of leafhoppers, Paracephaleus hudsoni and Paracephaleus curtus, native to New Zealand.